tkarabela/ensight-reader/docs/source/design-howto.rst

 Depending on your use-case, using **memory-mapped I/O** can be **very efficient**.
 It also allows for **limited editing of EnSight files** (eg. transforming coordinates or variable values in-place).
+Regular I/O can be used for **appending new parts and variable data**.

 The following code example demonstrates this feature: